Advocating For Change: Improving Outcomes For Those With "Unspecified Schizophrenia"

 Individuals experiencing unspecified schizophrenia can exhibit a diverse range of symptoms that fluctuate in intensity.
 These may include positive symptoms, such as hallucinations, delusions, and catatonic behavior, negative symptoms like reduced emotional expression or social withdrawal, and disruptions in “typical” thoughts and actions.
 While the experience can be unique to each person, a diagnosis of unspecified schizophrenia can underscore the challenges associated with psychotic disorders.

-Mental health professionals normally rely on the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) to diagnose conditions.
+Mental health professionals rely on the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose conditions.
 The current edition of the DSM notes that a diagnosis of unspecified schizophrenia spectrum disorder may be appropriate when primary symptoms point toward schizophrenia but lack the specifics required for subtyping.
-This update can highlight an important fact: Mental health disorders don't always follow textbook presentations.
+This update can highlight that mental health disorders don't always follow textbook presentations.

 While there can be similarities in how various psychotic disorders are treated, personalized care tends to be beneficial.
 Clinicians treating those with unspecified schizophrenia often tailor their approach while the full picture emerges.
 Living with this condition sometimes means experiencing unexpected twists and turns.
 A flexible mindset, both for the individual living with unspecified schizophrenia and their healthcare providers, can be helpful for finding the best path forward.

 Sometimes, an initial diagnosis of unspecified schizophrenia may evolve into the classification of a more specific psychotic disorder.
 For instance, schizoaffective disorder might not have been immediately clear due to limited information on mood disturbances.
-In other cases, substance misuse (previously referred to as substance abuse) may have obscured an underlying mental health condition.
+In other cases, substance misuse may have obscured an underlying mental health condition.
 For some, features like catatonic behavior may suggest a potential later diagnosis of undifferentiated schizophrenia.

 A man in a blue button down shirt sits on couch with a clipboard in his hand and talks to the person sitting across from him.